Cayman Islands Data Protection Law – Obligations for Cayman Islands Businesses

 Given the limited time frame to respond it is important to have a plan, a nominated person and, ideally, a written procedure in place to deal with requests.

-The fifth principle of the Data Protection Law is that Personal Data shall not be kept for longer than is necessary for the purpose it was collected.
+The fifth principle of the Law is that personal data shall not be kept for longer than is necessary for the purpose it was collected.
 We recommend that you have a written retention policy and, importantly, that records are actually erased or destroyed once the term is reached.
 Documents that may be required in connection with future legal claims should be retained for the applicable limitation period (generally in Cayman this is 6 years).

-Appropriate technical and organizational measures must be taken to protect against unauthorized or unlawful processing, use, disclosure or deletion of Personal Data.
+Appropriate technical and organisational measures must be taken to protect against unauthorised or unlawful processing, use, disclosure or deletion of personal data.
 Technical security will include measures such as restricted physical access, encryption, and passcodes for access to mobile phones and computer networks.
-Organisational security includes restricting access to employees that have a valid need to access the Personal Data.
+Organisational security includes restricting access to employees that have a valid need to access the personal data.

 The Ombudsman's guidance states that you can consider the technology that is available and the costs of implementation when deciding which measures to take, provided that the measures are appropriate to the circumstances and the risks.

-A personal data breach is defined in the Data Protection Law as "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Personal data transmitted, stored or otherwise processed".
-All personal data breaches must be notified to the Ombudsman and to the individual or individuals whose Personal Data is involved within 5 working days.
-If you use a Data Processor then the steps that the Data Processor must take if it causes a breach should be detailed in the contract in place, and responsibility for the reporting still rests with the Data Controller.
+A personal data breach is defined in the Law as "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed".
+All personal data breaches must be notified to the Ombudsman and to the individual or individuals whose personal data is involved within 5 working days.
+If you use a data processor then the steps that the data processor must take if it causes a breach should be detailed in the contract in place, and responsibility for the reporting still rests with the data controller.

 Notification of a breach should include:

 - the nature of the personal data breach;

 - the measures proposed or taken by yourself to address the breach; and